balintszarvas/hybrid-weather-gain/README.md

 1. **Dinosaur dynamical core** — solves the hydrostatic primitive equations in spectral (spherical harmonic) space using a semi-implicit time integration scheme.
 2. **GNN correction module** — a message-passing graph neural network (built with [Jraph](https://github.com/google/jraph)) that learns residual corrections to the dynamical core's tendencies at each correction step.
 3. **End-to-end training** — the full hybrid model is trained through the dynamical core via JAX's automatic differentiation, using ERA5 reanalysis as ground truth.
+4. **Gain experiment (cross-scale interactions)** — beyond forecast error, the repository studies correction gain as a function of wavenumber to quantify where the learned correction amplifies or damps dynamics across scales.

 The model supports multiple spectral truncations (TL31, TL47, TL63, TL95, TL127) and a curriculum training strategy that progressively extends the forecast horizon from 6 hours to multiple days.